 - Construction site incidents

-Because of the often widespread and devastating impact of many injuries to the brain, a claim for compensation can request a number of economic and non-economic damages.
+A traumatic brain injury victim can claim for compensation for a number of economic and non-economic damages.
 These might include medical expenses, pain and suffering, loss of enjoyment of life, lost wages, decreased earning capacity, and loss of consortium.

 However, before these and other damages can be collected, an injured plaintiff must first be able to prove that an at-fault party was negligent.
 The legal process of doing this is often complex and involves establishing a defendant’s legal duty and breach of this duty, as well as how this breach resulted in the claimant’s injuries.